zatinu322/ImprovedStoryline/Docs/installation_compatch.md

 ## On Community Patch/Remaster v1.14 and higher (recommended)

-1. Install `Community Patch` or `Community Remaster` according to the instructions on [this](https://github.com/DeusExMachinaTeam/EM-CommunityPatch) page.
+1. Install `Community Patch` or `Community Remaster with all optional content` according to the instructions on [this](https://github.com/DeusExMachinaTeam/EM-CommunityPatch) page.
 2. In `DEM Community Mod Manager` on the `Local mods` tab press `Add mod` and specify the archive you downloaded from [here](https://github.com/zatinu322/ImprovedStoryline#download_eng).
 3. After it appears in the list of mods, click `Extract`.
 4. After unpacking, click `Install` and follow the instructions of the mod manager.